teamhackalexa/EchoCode/README.md

 # EchoCode
-Voice controlled repository management for AWS CodeCommit with Amazon Echo Made at HackRPI 2015
+Voice controlled repository management for GitHub using Octonode with Amazon Echo Made at HackRPI 2015